 Researching Law Firms

-Large law firms and a few highly selective “boutique firms” will have a set recruiting process and tend to be highly grade conscious.
-Large firms interview rising 2L students in the late summer/early fall of 2L year to make them offers for summer associate positions the summer after 2L year.
-In the late summer/early fall of 3L year, these firms make offers for post-graduate employment to the summer associates who had successful summers.
+- Large law firms and a few highly selective “boutique firms” will have a set recruiting process and tend to be highly grade conscious.
+Large firms interview rising 2L students in the late summer of 2L year to make them offers for summer associate positions the summer after 2L year.
+In the late summer of 3L year, these firms make offers for post-graduate employment to the summer associates who had successful summers.
 If a firm did not meet its hiring goals by hiring from its summer class, it may interview some additional 3Ls in the fall of their 3L year for offers of post-graduate employment.
-(In recent years, we have seen very little 3L hiring at large firms.)
-A few large firms have 1L summer associate/scholarship programs designed to attract minority candidates – but in recent years we have seen very little 1L hiring outside of these programs.
+A few large firms have 1L Diversity Summer Associate/Scholarship programs designed to attract minority candidates – but in recent years we have seen very little 1L hiring outside of these programs.

-The NALP Directory lists all law firms who are members of NALP – almost every large law firm with a summer program will be listed.
-The NALP entries have the benefit of including a table showing the number of partners and associates practicing in each practice area in a give office – this is invaluable information.
+The NALP Directory lists all law firms who are members of the National Association of Law Placement (NALP) – almost every large law firm with a summer program will be listed.
+The NALP entries have the benefit of including a table showing the number of partners and associates working in each practice area in a given office.
 While the firm’s website may list all of the firm’s practice areas nationwide, you need to know if the practice area or areas you are interested in are represented in the cities you are interested in.
 Firms may have a strong practice area in their DC office, with almost no work of the same kind in their Chicago office, so be sure to check out the NALP form for the specific office of the firm that you are looking at.

-Need more?
-Once you’ve taken a look at these resources, be sure to check out the Career Services website section devoted to Law Firms for more information.
+Once you’ve taken a look at these resources, check out the Career Services website section devoted to Law Firms for more information.